jerrypnz/toylisp4j/README.md

 gradlew.bat build
 ```

-If everything goes well, you we find a jar under `build/libs` named `toylist-VERSION.jar`.
+If everything goes well, you will find a jar under `build/libs` named `toylist-0.1.0-SNAPSHOT.jar`.

 ## Usage